jelkinsjames/chameleon-PCB/PCM1863/README.md

 ---
 ### PCM1863 Pins and components:
-This section will detail decisions made regarding the components connected to the PCM1863.
+This section details decisions made regarding the components connected to the PCM1863.

 **Vin:**
 The PCM1863 is able to handle 4-channels of analog inputs.
 There is a right and a left for each input.
 We are using mono not stereo audio.
 We are using differential pairs instead of stereo.

+**Vbus:** A 5V power supply is used to power the LDOs that power the chip and its peripherals.

 ### PCM1863 Pinout:
-**1  - VINL2/VIN1M:** Analog input 2, L-channel (or differential M input for input 1)
+**1  - VINL2/VIN1M:** Differential M input for input 1.
+- This pin is connected to ground due to our differential pair being made of single-ended input.

-**2  - VINR2/VIN2M:** Analog input 2, R-channel (or differential M input for input 2)
+**2  - VINR2/VIN2M:** Differential M input for input 2.
+- This pin is connected to ground due to our differential pair being made of single-ended input.

-**3  - VINL1/VIN1P:** Analog input 1, L-channel (or differential P input for input 1)
+**3  - VINL1/VIN1P:** Differential P input for input 1.

-**4  - VINR1/VIN2P:** Analog input 1, R-channel (or differential P input for input 2)
+**4  - VINR1/VIN2P:** Differential P input for input 2.

-**5  - Mic Bias:** Microphone biased output
+**5  - MIC BIAS:** Microphone biased output
-- # TODO: why 2.6V and 4mA recommended
+- We are not using Mic Bias, so we are grounding it.

 **6  - VREF:** Reference voltage output decoupling point (typically, 0.5 AVDD)
 - Connect 1-µF capacitor from this pin to AGND.
-# TODO: what voltage do I want for VREF?

-**7  - AGND:** Analog ground
+**7  - AGND:** Analog ground.
+- Connected to GNDD through a ferrite bead.

 **8  - AVDD:** Analog power supply (typically, 3.3 V)
 - Connect 0.1-µF and 10-µF capacitors from this pin to AGND.